8. October 2019

 11. December 2018

-Congrats to my postdoc Devin Bendixsen for winning a prestigious postdoctoral fellowship for incoming researchers from the Wenner Gren Foundation!
+Congrats to postdoc Devin Bendixsen for winning a prestigious postdoctoral fellowship for incoming researchers from the Wenner Gren Foundation!
 Really looking forward to continue working on hybrid fitness landscapes with you, Devin!

 11. December 2018